mit-submit/submit-users-guide/source/future/alma.rst

 How we plan to upgrade submit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because it is hard to predict how an operating system upgrade will affect everyone's work, we will upgrade the system in stages and encourage users to test their workflows on AlmaLinux.
 For now, the submit system uses CentOS 7 with AlmaLinux machines available only through slurm using a test partition.
-For the future upgrades, the submit machines will get upgraded with anouncements in the submit-users email group. **Update:** the default submit.mit.edu ssh address now points to AlmaLinux 9.
+For the future upgrades, the submit machines will get upgraded with announcements in the submit-users email group. **Update:** the default submit.mit.edu ssh address now points to AlmaLinux 9.
 A small number of Centos7 nodes are still available at submit-test.mit.edu for the time being.

 Work on CentOS 7
 ~~~~~~~~~~~~~~~~